 Feel Lighter & Younger

-Most people are not fully aware of their slow and steady loss of flexibility.
-Thanks to the modern sedentary lifestyle, starting around 30 something most lose flexibility at an average rate of 1% a year.
-The cumulative repetition of strains and micro-stresses compounded over time can cause muscles to become “glued together.
-This “glue” or scar tissue tightens the surrounding tissue and inhibits our range of motion.
-It doesn’t take many years until the snowballing loss of flexibility ages you.
+Thanks to the modern sedentary lifestyle, starting in your 30s, most people start losing flexibility at an average rate of 1% a year.
+Strains and micro-stresses on your muscles compounded over time can glue them together.
+This “glue,” or scar tissue, tightens the surrounding tissue and restrains how you’re able to move.
+Over time, the snowballing loss of flexibility ages you.

-Stretch Zone’s isolation of individual muscles within a muscle group breaks up the “glue” and unwraps the strangle hold that one’s own body has on their posture and valuable energy.
-This restores free movement and balance back to the body.
-With proper stretching, you slow down the aging process and even grow younger by improving posture, circulation and easy pain free full range of motion.
+Stretch Zone’s isolation of individual muscles within a muscle group breaks up the glue, unwrapping the strangle hold on your posture and valuable energy.
+Proper stretching slows down the aging process.
+You can even feel younger by improving posture, circulation, and pain-free full range of motion.

 Relieve Stiffness & Soreness